willdphan/char-01/README.md

     libGL error: pci id for fd 39: 1ab8:0010, driver (null) pci id for fd 40: 1ab8:0010, driver (null)

-You don't have more graphics capabilities so you can use the command below to force software rendering as an alternative for now.
+You don't have more graphics capabilities so you can use the command below in terminal to force software rendering as an alternative for now.
     export LIBGL_ALWAYS_SOFTWARE=1

 ## Can Be Improved